Blazehue/ParseKIT/README.md

-# ParseKIT - JSON/CSV Converter.
+# ParseKIT - JSON/CSV Converter

 A lightweight, fast, and modern web-based tool for converting between JSON and CSV formats with bidirectional conversion capabilities, file upload/download, live preview, and validation.